 When the term spam was recognized by Merriam-Webster in 1990, it was defined as an unsolicited message sent to a large number of people.
 Since then, the noun itself has evolved into a verb meant to describe the act of sending any unsolicited or unwanted messages.

 In the '80s, you called your best friend your BFF, an acronym formally recognized by Merriam-Webster in 1987.
 Then, in the '90s, the term bestie became the new way to informally refer to your BFF.
 Merriam-Webster added this newfound term for "best friend" in 1991.

 These days, buzzkill refers to anything that elicits a negative mood.
-However, as The New York Times pointed out in 1993, around the time the slang term came about, it originally specifically referred to something or someone who killed a buzz in terms of drugs or alcohol, like cops breaking up a party.
+However, as the New York Times pointed out in 1993, around the time the slang term came about, it originally referred to something or someone who killed a buzz in terms of drugs or alcohol, like cops breaking up a party.
 Merriam-Webster added this compound word to its arsenal in 1992.

 1993: Booty call